iwei20/cybersec-ghidra-presentation/README.md

 - 12/17/2021
     - Ivan Wei: Solved the LIT CTF exercise and looked more into the writeup
     - Alvin Li: Helped with solving and started on attempting to reproduce the LITCTF exercise
+- 12/20/2021
+    - Ivan Wei: Worked on fixing the LITCTF exercise
+    - Alvin Li: Worked on fixing the LITCTF exercise